bigOconstant/RustTetris/README.md

 ## Download for Windows

 Version 1.0 is now available for windows 10 64bit.
 You can download it [here](https://github.com/camccar/RustTetris/releases/download/1.0/rust-tetris-release-1.zip). or find it in the [release section](https://github.com/camccar/RustTetris/releases).
-Unzip the file rust-tetris-release-1.zip click into the folder and double click on rusttetris.exe.git
+Unzip the file rust-tetris-release-1.zip click into the folder and double click on rusttetris.exe

 ## Getting Started